IGITUGraz/eligibility_propagation/README.md

 ## Installation guide and System requirements

-The scripts were tested for tensorflow 1.12 or 1.15 and python3.6 or 3.7 depending on the simulations (see sub-folders for details).
+The scripts were tested for tensorflow 1.14 to 1.15 and python3.6 or 3.7 depending on the simulations (see sub-folders for details).
 The detailed list of package requirements are provided in the file `requirements.txt` of each different sub-folder.
 We recommend using linux and conda 4.8.2 to install those packages.